oreximus/learnings/InformationTechnology/Information_Security/ADDS/ADDS.md

 ### Domain Controllers

-- A domain controller is a server with the AD DS server role installed thath has specifically been promoted to a domain controller
+- A domain controller is a server with the AD DS server role installed that has specifically been promoted to a domain controller

 `Domain Controllers:`